qmk/qmk_firmware/keyboards/lily58/keymaps/bcat/readme.md

-This split ergo layout is standard QWERTY on the default layer, with symbols on the lower layer, numbers/navigation on the raise layer, and media keys centered around the WASD cluster in the adjust (raise + lower) layer.
+This split ergo layout is standard QWERTY on the default layer, with symbols on the lower layer, numbers/navigation on the raise layer, and media keys centered around the ESDF cluster in the adjust (raise + lower) layer.
 A few general principles went into this layout:

 * The number row is optional, as are the outermost bottom row keys and the